 Let me introduce myself…

 Schamberger has been widely recognized in her artistic endeavors through awards and news features, has displayed and sold work in museum, international, invitational, solo, and juried exhibitions, and has earned competitive grants to advance her career.
 She is one of a select group of artists worldwide who had work included in the Lunar Codex time capsule placed on the moon by the Odysseus Lander in February 2024, and will also be included in the Polaris Collection moon time capsule launching in the fall of 2025.
-Schamberger is the author of a limited-edition fine art book titled Immersed in the Pause, and has exhibited at Sotheby’s New York, Minneapolis Institute of Art, Minnesota Marine Art Museum, Bell Museum, Lake Superior Train Museum, and more.
+Schamberger is the author of a limited-edition fine art book titled Immersed in the Pause, and has exhibited at Sotheby’s New York, Minneapolis Institute of Art, Minnesota Marine Art Museum, Bell Museum, and more.

-Schamberger earned her bachelor's degree in art from the University of Wisconsin - River Falls, studied graphic design and illustration at Boise State University, built the foundation for a fine art career through a four-year classical drawing and painting apprenticeship at the Great Lakes Academy of Fine Art, and is currently working on a master’s degree in business administration.
-She paints from a home studio space in Duluth, Minnesota, is Vice President for the Outdoor Painters of Minnesota organization, serves on the Board of Directors for the Arrowhead Regional Arts Council, and has work in private collections throughout the United States.
+Schamberger earned her bachelor's degree in art from the University of Wisconsin - River Falls, studied graphic design and illustration at Boise State University, built the foundation for a fine art career through a four-year classical drawing and painting apprenticeship at the Great Lakes Academy of Fine Art, and completed a master’s degree in business administration from Saint Mary’s University of Minnesota.

 But wait,